 15.80 crore people decide fate of 1,600 candidates

-New Delhi, Apr 18: Polling began Thursday morning for 95 Lok Sabha seats spread across 11 states and the union territory of Puducherry with Tamil Nadu witnessing contest in 38 constituencies.
+New Delhi, Apr 18: Polling began on Thursday morning for 95 Lok Sabha seats spread across 11 states and the union territory of Puducherry with Tamil Nadu witnessing contest in 38 constituencies.

 Voting was also underway in 35 assembly constituencies in Odisha and in 18 assembly seats in Tamil Nadu.

-Prominent faces in the fray in the Lok Sabha contest are Union ministers Jitendra Singh, Jual Oram, Sadananda Gowda and Pon Radhakrishnan; former prime minister H D Deve Gowda; DMK's Dayanidhi Maran, A Raja and Kanimozhi; Congress leaders Verappa Moily and Raj Babbar; National Conference president Farooq Abdullah and BJP's Hema Malini.
+Prominent faces in the fray in the Lok Sabha contest are Union ministers Jitendra Singh, Jual Oram, Sadananda Gowda and Pon Radhakrishnan, former prime minister H D Deve Gowda, DMK's Dayanidhi Maran, A Raja and Kanimozhi, Congress leaders Verappa Moily and Raj Babbar, National Conference president Farooq Abdullah and BJP's Hema Malini.

 Over 15.80 crore voters will decide the fate of the 1,600-odd contestants.

 In Tamil Nadu, polling is being held in 38 of the 39 Lok Sabha seats.
-Polling in Vellore Lok Sabha seat was cancelled Tuesday by the Election Commission following recovery of huge amount of cash allegedly from an associate of a DMK leader recently.
+Polling in Vellore Lok Sabha seat was cancelled on Tuesday by the Election Commission following recovery of huge amount of cash allegedly from an associate of a DMK leader recently.

 Also Read | Phase 2 of polling will decide on how the opposition shapes up against BJP